nicolamendini/cortical-wiring-economy/README.md

 number of local and global connections that remain after sparsity.
 The solid curves are the model predictions, while the points show individual species.
-Blue gives the cost if a species used a salt-and-pepper organisation; orange gives the cost if it used a topological map.
+Blue gives the cost if a species used a salt-and-pepper organisation; orange gives the cost if it used a topological organisation.
 Lower is cheaper.

 The right panel condenses this comparison into the ratio of topological cost to salt-and-pepper cost.
 Above 1, salt-and-pepper uses fewer connections; at 1,